grantcarthew/start-prototype/docs/cli/start-prompt.md

 Very long prompts may need to be:

 - Split into multiple messages
-- Put into a file and referenced via task's `content_command`
+- Put into a file and referenced via task's `command`
 - Sent through the agent's native interface instead

 ### Escaping Special Characters